OSHA's New Electronic Reporting Rule

 The rule also increases employee protections against retaliation for reporting workplace injuries and illnesses in order to promote complete and accurate reporting.
 Under the final rule, OSHA may cite an employer for retaliation even if an employee did not file a complaint.

-While injury and illness data submissions begin July 1, 2017, the anti-retaliation provisions are enforced beginning December 1, 2016.
+While injury and illness data submissions begin December 1, 2017, enforcement of the anti-retaliation provisions began December 1, 2016.
 An employer should consider taking the following steps to ensure compliance with all aspects of the final rule.

 1. Determine If and When to Report Injury and Illness Data to OSHA